Workplace Drug Testing Expert Nina M. French Joins Hound Labs, Inc. as Senior Vice President of Employer Solutions

 “The tight labor market has created a sense of urgency.
 Employers know that if they do not figure out how to create drug testing policies that balance safety and fairness, they will lose talent and profits to their competitors.”

 – Nina French, Senior Vice President of Employer Solutions.

-Current marijuana drug tests were developed when marijuana use was illegal.
-The efficacy of oral fluid, blood, urine, and hair tests to measure use from days or months earlier was helpful when employers had “zero-tolerance” policies that prohibited use of marijuana because it was uniformly classified as an illegal substance.
-Unlike other tests, the HOUND® CANNABIS BREATHALYZER measures THC in breath for only a few hours after smoking, which aligns with the peak impairment window identified by global researchers2.
-The ability to pinpoint recent use helps employers understand which employees have used legally and responsibly outside of work hours and which have used recently enough to possibly impact job performance.
-This is critical to employers who want to evolve their use policies so that they are not required to fire or discipline employees for lifestyle choices that are unrelated to impairment on the job.
+Current marijuana drug tests were developed when marijuana was illegal.
+The efficacy of oral fluid, blood, urine, and hair tests to measure use from days or months earlier was helpful when employers had “zero-tolerance” policies that prohibited the use of marijuana because it was uniformly classified as an illegal substance.
+Unlike other tests, the HOUND® CANNABIS BREATHALYZER measures THC in breath for only a few hours after smoking.
+The ability to pinpoint recent use helps employers understand which employees have used outside of work hours and which have used recently enough to possibly impact job performance.
+This is critical to employers who want to evolve their policies so that they are not required to fire or discipline employees for lifestyle choices outside of the job.

 “Nina’s experience in the drug testing industry is unparalleled, allowing her to help key industry stakeholders reframe the challenges created by marijuana legalization and look at these challenges as opportunities to make changes that will have long-term benefits.
 Nina will have an immediate impact helping the company to build partnerships with drug testing providers and help employers from around the world navigate the new landscape of marijuana legalization.”

 – Dr. Mike Lynn, CEO and co-founder of Hound Labs, Inc.